 - Restrictions on which courses you are allowed to take may apply – for instance courses in English Philology are only available for exchange students who are nominated based on exchange agreements of the discipline of English Philology at the Univ. of Helsinki and to university level exchange students who are majoring in English at their home university.

 - If you have more precise questions on the contents of a specific course, please contact the responsible person of the course.
 You can find his/her name in WebOodi under course description or in course search under course overview.

 How many courses?
 How about lab or thesis work?

 - The average workload for one semester at the University of Helsinki is 30 ECTS credit points (60 ECTS for the whole academic year).
 In the end it depends on your home university how many ECTS credits you have to obtain per semester, since the sending institution is in charge of the approval of the courses.
 However, at the application stage your learning agreement should include at least 20 ECTS credit points (at least 40 ECTS for the whole academic year).
-Please contact the International Exchange Services as soon as possible for any special arrangements.

 Step-by-step guide for the Learning Agreement process

 - Fill in the learning agreement at the Mobility Online application system.
 You can optionally use the Learning agreement of your home institution, provided that it fullfills the criteria for an Erasmus Learning Agreement.
 If you use the Mobility Online Learning Agreement, see detailed instructions here.
 Please note that the learning agreement is an obligatory step of the online application.
 You should add the course names and course codes in Mobility Online one by one and then print the form.
 Exceptions:

 - For visiting students the Learning Agreement is a separate document, which can be found here (the online version of the LA in Mobility Online is for exchange students only).